Lacey Green & Loosley Row Lacey Green & Loosley Row

 This was the last and remaining shop in the village.
 Entertainment House was then up for sale.

-Regetably the Village Store closed end of 2021 after 12 years.
+Regretably the Village Store closed end of 2021 after 12 years.

-Perhaps just as well as there was news that Entertainment House had be sold to a shopkeeping grocery family subject to a licence to sell alcohol.
+Perhaps just as well as there was news that Entertainment House had been sold to a shopkeeping grocery family subject to a licence to sell alcohol.
 In 1923 this opened as a Londis franchise.

 Londis Shop